Emily Maglio

-Emily Maglio (born 13 November 1996 Cranbrook) is a Canadian female volleyball player.
+Emily Maglio (born 13 November 1996 in Cranbrook) is a Canadian female volleyball player.

 She was part of the Canada women's national volleyball team, and participated at the 2018 Women's Pan-American Volleyball Cup, and 2018 FIVB Volleyball Women's World Championship.

+She attended Pinetree Secondary School in Coquitlam.
 She played for the University of Hawaii at Manoa.